Plugable USB-C Triple Display Docking Station with DisplayLink USB Graphics, Alt Mode Video Output, and PD Charging

 Operating System and Driver DetailsClick here to expand section

-- DisplayLink-attached displays do function in Mac OS X, but with reduced performance compared to Windows systems on the 2nd and 3rd attached displays (“2K” HDMI and DVI).
+- DisplayLink-attached displays do function in macOS, but with reduced performance compared to Windows systems on the 2nd and 3rd attached displays (“2K” HDMI and DVI outputs).

 - Updated USB 3.0/3.1 host controller drivers and graphics drivers suggested for best performance and compatibility.